AryanPrajapati02/brithday-remainder/README.md

 ---

-## License

-This project is licensed under the [MIT License](LICENSE).

----

-For any questions or suggestions, feel free to raise an issue or contact the repository owner.
+For any questions or suggestions, feel free to raise an issue or contact me.